 |Test||Success Rate (%)||Error (%)||TimeOut (%)||Block (%)|

 The table above shows that even though there is some good number of blocks, timeout, and server errors, the result of our performance test is acceptable.
-For the majority of blocks, they are captchas based restrictions, and with good captchas solver, you shouldn’t have them standing on your way again.
+For the majority of blocks, they are captchas based restrictions, and with good captchas solver, you shouldn’t have them standing in your way again.

 High Speed and Low Latency

 How many seconds will it take a request sent through Netnut proxies to get through and a response received?
 To find out this, we tested it.
-The initial believed is that because they make use of DiviNetworks, their response time should be better than other providers.
+The initial belief is that because they make use of DiviNetworks, their response time should be better than other providers.
 However, this is not the case.
 Notwithstanding, the result we got was acceptable.